Interview Query

 data on graph - topic data analyst sql questions

-Advanced SQL questions are common for mid- and senior-level data analyst jobs, and they require you to write advanced SQL queries or work through complex logic-based case studies.
+Advanced SQL questions are common for mid and senior-level data analyst jobs, requiring you to write advanced SQL queries or work through complex logic-based case studies.
 The two types of questions include:

 • Advanced SQL writing - Writing queries to debug code, using indices to tune SQL queries, and using advanced SQL clauses.

-• Logic-based questions - These questions can be more challenging analytics cases studies or queries that first require you to solve a logic-based problem.
+• Logic-based questions - These questions can be more challenging analytics case studies or queries that first require you to solve a logic-based problem.

-29. An online marketplace company has introduced a new feature that allows potential buyers and sellers to conduct audio chats with each other prior to transacting.
-Answer the following questions:
+69. An online marketplace company has introduced a new feature allowing potential buyers and sellers to conduct audio chats with each other before transacting.
+Answer the following questions:**

 • How would you measure the success of this new feature?

-• Write a query that can represent if the feature is successful or not.
+• Write a query that can show whether the feature is successful or not.

 Here’s the full solution to this complex data analytics case study on YouTube: